tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS 1.3 provides two extensions for indicating which signature algorithms may be used in digital signatures.
-The "signature_algorithms_cert" extension applies to signatures in certificates and to the and the "signature_algorithms" extension, which originally appeared in TLS 1.2, applies signatures in CertificateVerify messages.
+The "signature_algorithms_cert" extension applies to signatures in certificates and the "signature_algorithms" extension, which originally appeared in TLS 1.2, applies to signatures in CertificateVerify messages.
 The keys found in certificates MUST also be of appropriate type for the signature algorithms they are used with.
 This is a particular issue for RSA keys and PSS signatures,